telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

 ###<a name="section3.2"></a>Oozie workflow

-Writting Oozie workflows can be a hard task, but in a few words it is necessary to generate a XML document as the one below, containing a list of flow control nodes (e.g. start, kill, end) and actions to be executed.
+Writing Oozie workflows can be a hard task, but in a few words it is necessary to generate a XML document as the one below, containing a list of flow control nodes (e.g. start, kill, end) and actions to be executed.
 Flow control nodes and actions may be parameterized in the
 `job.properties` file.
 This file must be called `workflow.xml` and must be included in the application folder.

     <workflow-app name="wordcount-wf" xmlns="uri:oozie:workflow:0.1">